UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 How does a Lloyds share ISA work?

 You can pay in up to £20,000 a year into ISAs.
-This £20,000 cap applies to any ISA you own — including cash, investment and lifetime ISAs.
-If you open a Lloyds stocks and shares ISA, you cannot open and pay into another investment ISA in the same tax year.
+This £20,000 cap applies to any ISA you own — including cash, stocks and shares, and Lifetime ISAs.

 Popular Stock Broker Reviews